 We have seen how life cycle assessment is a methodological approach to analyzing systems from an environmental point of view, which examines their (environmental) implications along the entire value and production chain.
-It is not the only possible one; for example, environmental impact assessment and costbenefit analysis are alternative approaches (Finnveden and et al. 2005).
+It is not the only possible one; for example, environmental impact assessment and costbenefit analysis are alternative approaches [Finneven and Moberg, 2005] [Chester et al., 2009 and 2016].

 Analyzing an environmental system means framing technological (production) systems, social systems (people), and natural systems (the environment) and examining their interactions.
 The social component indeed 'governs' the technical one, which obtains products and services from the production system, exploits natural resources, and emits pollutants and waste into the environment.
 These emissions determine, in turn, changes in the ecosystem.
 This is why the impact analysis framework is an essential element of LCA: it is closely linked to regulatory bodies' social and political vision, focusing on technological systems within this framework.
+[Heijungs and Suh, 2002]

 An LCA is closely connected to the discipline of industrial ecology, which, inspired by the similarity between technological systems and natural ecosystems, focuses on optimizing resource flows (materials, energy, products, services) to reduce environmental consequences.
-In order to achieve this, industrial ecology emphasizes the need for a systemic vision in the technological and environmental decision-making process, which is why LCA is a fundamental tool for this discipline.
+In order to achieve this, industrial ecology emphasizes the need for a systemic vision in the technological and environmental decision-making process, which is why LCA is a fundamental tool for this discipline [Hauschild et al., 2015 and 2017].

 LCA allows to identify the environmental consequences of product systems and production systems, for example, by identifying the product with the most negligible impact and best environmental performance and indicating ways to improve its environmental performance.
 It is a methodology that allows both the analysis of the single system and the comparison of alternative systems.
-An LCA can detect the possible transfer of environmental loads between life cycle phases, environmental impact categories, and geographical and political areas straightforwardly and transparently.
+An LCA can detect the possible transfer of environmental loads between life cycle phases, environmental impact categories, and geographical and political areas straightforwardly and transparently [Curran, 2018].